ClickableUbuntuTouch/clickable-mirror/docs/usage.rst

 Configuration
 -------------
-It is recommend to specify a configuration file in the :ref:`clickable.json format <clickable-json>` with ``--config``.
-If not specified, clickable will look for an optional configuration file called ``clickable.json`` in the current directory.
-If there is none Clickable will ask if it should attempt to detect the type of app and choose a fitting :ref:`builder <builders>` with default configuration.
+One can specify the path to a :ref:`project config file <project-config>` with ``--config``.
+If not specified, Clickable will look for an optional configuration file called ``clickable.yaml`` and then``clickable.json`` in the current directory.
+If there is none, Clickable will ask if it should attempt to detect the type of app and choose a fitting :ref:`builder <builders>` with default configuration.